platformatic/platformatic/docs/guides/prisma.md

 Once you start your server, the query should be included in your GraphQL schema.

-You can also use Prisma Client to define REST API endpoints.
+You can also use the Prisma Client in your REST API endpoints, for example:

 Alternatively, you can use the [`@sabinthedev/fastify-prisma`](https://github.com/sabinadams/fastify-prisma) plugin to query your database using Prisma Client.